luca-bassoricci/gitlab/doc/user/usage_quotas.md

 ## Excess storage usage

-Excess storage usage is the amount that a project's repository and LFS exceeds the [project storage limit](#project-storage-limit).
+Excess storage usage is the amount that a project repository including LFS exceeds the [project storage limit](#project-storage-limit).
 If no purchased storage is available the project is locked.
 You cannot push changes to a locked project.
 To unlock a project you must [purchase more storage](../subscriptions/gitlab_com/index.md#purchase-more-storage-and-transfer) for the namespace.
 When the purchase is completed, locked projects are automatically unlocked.
 The